smarr/SOMpp/README.md

 **Note**: On Linux, the library search path needs to be adapted:

     $ export LD_LIBRARY_PATH=.

-The debug version of CSOM can be built using the `debug` target:

-    $ make debug

 Information on previous authors are included in the AUTHORS file.
 This code is distributed under the MIT License.
 Please see the LICENSE file for details.